ShiJindong/Highway-Pilot/README.md

 In this project, the sensordate (inclusive IMU, Radar, Object-Sensor, Road-Sensor, Tire-Sensor) are processed und used for lateral and longitudinal control of vehicles.
 The following functionalities are realized:
 - Set desired speed and speed limit of vehicles
-- Automated speed limit at curvature drive
+- Automated speed limit at curvature drive w.r.t. the road curvature
 - Adaptive Cruise Control (ACC mode)
 - Longitudinal speed control (free drive mode)
 - For Emergency: The ego vehicle should change lane left/right or brake quickly, if there is any vehicle ahead too close to the ego vehicle. (obstacle avoid mode)